wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;By what sign shall l know that I am beyond sin and virtue?

 **M:**&ensp;By being free from all desire and fear, from the very idea of being a person.
-To nourish the ideas: ‘I am a sinner’ or ‘I am not a sinner’ is sin.
+To nourish the ideas: “I am a sinner” or “I am not a sinner” is sin.
 To identify oneself with the particular is all the sin there is.
 The impersonal is real; the personal appears and disappears.
-‘I am’ is the impersonal Being.
-‘I am this’ is the person.
+“I Am” is the impersonal Being.
+“I am this” is the person.
 The person is relative and the pure Being — fundamental.

 **Q:**&ensp;Surely pure Being is not unconscious, nor is it devoid of discrimination.
 How can it be beyond sin and virtue?
 Just tell us, please — has it intelligence or not?